darebrawley/mip653/_projects/final-project.md

 As you work to develop your project proposal and project please take a look at a few of [these projects](../final-project-precedents/) chosen as examples for graphic, methodological, and/or narrative approaches.

+# Weekly Deliverables

+This section covers deliverables due each class session and will be updated weekly.

 ## Topic proposal (due 11/4)